MIDS-scaling-up/v3/week01/hw/Readme.md

 If you are using an NX, follow the instructions on [this page](https://www.jetsonhacks.com/2020/05/29/jetson-xavier-nx-run-from-ssd/) (watch the video carefully).

 # WARNING: This is a destructive process and will wipe your SSD.
-### Note: This process assumes that your SSD is at /dev/nvme0n1, which is the standard device location
+### Note: This version is for an Xavier NX with a NVMe SSD located at /dev/nvme0n1, which is the standard device location

 Steps: